 Writing specific address and data commands or sequences into the command register initiates device operations.
 Table 4 defines the valid register command sequences.
-Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.
+Writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
+A reset command is then required to return the device to reading array data.